 2. Book space across the street or in the parking lot.

-Recently at the E3 Show this year, Ouya decided to rent out part of the parking lot across the street from the Los Angeles Convention Center and put up banners to attract passer-byers.
+One year at the E3 Show, Ouya decided to rent out part of the parking lot across the street from the Los Angeles Convention Center and put up banners to attract passer-byers.
 Not sure it created more sales, but it did create free publicity.

 3. Engage Social Media with a targeted goal